Chaotic Inquiry – A dynamic system to engage adult learners

 Synchronisation of inquiry PBL and Chaos

-Chaos Theory, as a dynamic system, has provided a strong framework for reviewing the introduction of PBL into LLN classes in TAFE Queensland.
+Chaos Theory, as a dynamic system, has provided a strong framework for reviewing the introduction of PBL into LLN classes in a state-based RTO.
 These principles furthered the author’s understanding of PBL elements by illuminating focal points within these components, and, for this exercise provided a reflective framework to support a significant evaluation.

 Feedback from teachers indicates the actions of the author’s work team to provide professional development (PD) for a student-centred instructional methodology is a polarity to their perceived needs.
 A recurring theme from discussions with PD participants indicates contextualised resources is at the top of their support list, and not student attendance, behavioural management, assessment, classroom management as indicated in annual LLN teacher surveys.
 The author also considered this feedback in light of her bias towards PBL and inquiry methodologies, and regarded these statements as a regulating form of feedback.
 Interpretation of this passive resistance to change has resulted in an extension of the scope of the project to include the development of exemplar project learning materials, currently underway, within the context of guided PBL inquiry.
 The author has also proposed a team of teachers, currently calling for participants from across the state, to undertake ongoing inquiry PBL professional development, in order to receive and provide collegiate mentoring.